Hydrocortisone - Adrenal crisis Rescue Kits

 NOTES for prescribing:

-- hydrocortisone sodium succinate is licensed for adrenal crisis but comes in a powder that does require reconstitution (may be less suitable for rescue kits)
+- hydrocortisone sodium succinate is licensed for adrenal crisis but comes in a powder that does require reconstitution with a maximum of 2ml water for injection

 - DO NOT USE hydrocortisone acetate injection to treat adrenal crisis